sonifydata/twotone.io/about.md

 1. **Data** - Turning data into sound has advantages.
 Just like in the cinema, sound adds another layer to understanding.
 Sound does not require you to look at a screen.
 You could be anywhere in a room and hear the differences in the output.
 It can be used by itself or as a complement to visual systems.
 The representation of the data is as "true" as a visual rendering and any anomalies can be heard, identified and acted upon.
 It also has potential uses for people who are visually impaired.
 2. **Music** - Being able to make your own music is empowering.
 Here at the Datavized office, we’re listening to things we’ve made ourselves and they sound pretty good.
 Good enough to be used as background music for a podcast or video or whatever else could be made more interesting with an original soundtrack.
 It’s great to add a new thing to your skill set.
 And talented musicians and composers who have used it love it too because it adds a randomness that sparks new ideas.

+This is the second tool in Datavized's collaboration with Google.
+The first, [Morph](https://morph.graphics/ "Morph"), lets you make art from data.
+Both projects were commissioned by [Simon Rogers](https://simonrogers.net/) at Google, and the development process was mentored by advisor [Alberto Cairo](http://www.thefunctionalart.com/).

+About Datavized Technologies
+Datavized Technologies, Inc. is a software company based in NYC specialized in data-driven products and services, custom tools and 3D experiences for the mobile web.
+Datavized develops 100% web-based tools that enable individuals and businesses to effortlessly create and distribute compelling digital content.
+The company’s suite of products include immersive audio and visual applications that work cross-browser and cross-platform, including desktop, mobile, tablet and with virtual and mixed reality headsets.

+About Google News Initiative
+The Google News Initiative is Google's effort to work with the news industry to help journalism thrive in the digital age.
+The GNI brings together everything Google does in collaboration with the industry—across products, partnerships, and programs—to help build a stronger future for news.
+It is focused on three objectives: elevate and strengthen quality journalism, evolve business models to drive sustainable growth and empower news organizations through technological innovation.